the1lab/1lab/src/Cat/Abelian/Base.lagda.md

 ```

 The existence of the map $f'$, and indeed of the maps $p$ and $i$,
-follow from the factors properties of kernels and cokernels.
+follow from the universal properties of kernels and cokernels.
 The map
 $p$ is the canonical quotient map $A \to \coker(f)$, and the map $i$ is
 the canonical subobject inclusion $\ker(f) \to B$.